 My father was a gifted and creative communicator.
 He wrote poetry.
 He understood and utilized the power of the story.
 He exerted influence.
 Dad once told me that people’s attention spans we’re about 20 minutes.
 Then, he led a week-long revival where he preached 40 minutes every night and captivated the audience.
 Dad had a strong work ethic and would not tolerate laziness.
 Dad had an incredible sense of humor, and it permeated every conversation.
 He loved to make people smile.

 Most people I know would describe my mom as one of the most loving people they have ever met.
 My mom is a compassionate advocate.
 But it wasn’t always that way.
 She was greatly influenced by the change she saw in the husband of a dear friend.
 This husband had been obnoxious and rude to his wife.
 But he had changed.
 He became compassionate and respectful to his wife.
 Mom decided that she wanted to be more loving and pursued this core value relentlessly.
-I learned that core values could be changed.
+So I learned that core values could be changed.

-Two athletes, Arthur Ashe and Rayfield Wright had a lasting impact on me.
+Two athletes, Arthur Ashe and Rayfield Wright, had a lasting impact on me.
 Arthur was a compassionate advocate with a strategic vision.
 He spoke out against apartheid in South Africa.
 He also traveled to South Africa at great risk to himself.
 Arthur Ashe’s victory at Wimbledon over Jimmy Connors was a triumph of strategy.
 He outplayed Connors.
 But he also outsmarted Connors by playing a clay court style of tennis on the grass courts of Wimbledon.

 Rayfield Wright was an offensive lineman for the Dallas Cowboys in the 1960s.
 I met him when I was about seven years old.
 This giant of a man was humble, kind, and winsome.
 He didn’t brag about himself.
-He emphasized working as a team.
+Instead, he emphasized working as a team.
 He didn’t verbally challenge racism.
 But his kindness to me spoke louder than words and broke down walls of prejudice.
-His actions led me to seek out friendships that were not bound by race, and my life is so much richer for it.
+His actions led me to seek out friendships not bound by race, and my life is so much richer for it.
 I cried when he finally was voted into the Pro Football Hall of Fame.

 Core Values were important to my role models.
 I want to be like them.
 I still see a need for these values today.
-This world needs compassion, creativity, humility, wisdom, joy, and excellence, and so do I.
+This world needs compassion, creativity, humility, wisdom, joy, excellence, and so do I.